huawei-noah/SMARTS/scenarios/INTERACTION/README.md

 SMARTS assumes that the data will be in comma-separated (CSV) files.

-After the dataset has been downloaded, you will need to update `scenario.py` in the scenario folders to point the `input_path` field to its location on your filesystem.
+After the dataset has been downloaded, you will need to update `scenario.py` in the scenario directory (i.e., `merging`) to point the `input_path` field to the dataset location on your filesystem.

 Once that is done, you should be able to build your scenarios in the normal way, for example:
 ```bash